How to Safely Dispose of Lamp Oil – Protect the Nature!

-Lamp oil provides the fuel for beautiful and electric free lights, but it can be harmful if ingested or exposed to heat.
-You must dispose of it correctly so as not to harm your environment and other people around you.
-Luckily, the steps for disposing of this material is actually really easy.
+Lamp oil provides the fuel for beautiful and electric-free lights but can be dangerous if ingested or exposed to heat.
+You must dispose of it correctly to avoid harming the environment and other people around you.
+Luckily, the steps for disposing of this material are actually really easy.
 Here’s what to do.

 Why You Can’t Throw Lamp Oil in Your Garbage Bin